nbogie/strange-treasure/README.md

 # strange-treasure

-A js text-generator of strange treasure, currently using the Tracery library.
+A generator of strange treasure descriptions - an experiment using Kate Compton's [Tracery](https://www.tracery.io/) library.

-master branch is master. gh-pages is used only for github pages deployment.